 The hundreds of different brands and styles of shower sets available can be overwhelming.
 We recommend Burlington and Silverdale shower sets for a traditional bathroom thanks to their classic, elegant design.
 This wall-mounted set from Burlington is among our bestsellers.

 Bristan and Aqualisa are two top brands for modern bathrooms and smart homes.
-This Aqualisa ceiling-fitted shower set is a popular and affordable choice, which features their clever Q digital control panel that allows you to set the temperature to 0.1 of a degree, and comes with WiFi, Mobile App, Google home & Amazon Alexa enabled to allow you to control your shower remotely.
+This Aqualisa ceiling-fitted shower set is a popular and affordable choice, which features their clever iSystem control panel that allows you to set the temperature to 0.1 of a degree, and comes with WiFi, Mobile App, Google home & Amazon Alexa enabled to allow you to control your shower remotely.

 Tre Mercati, Roper Rhodes and Nuie Bathrooms all offer extremely affordable and effective shower sets, while Grohe will always be a fantastic choice for your bathroom.
 The German company has a stellar reputation for innovation and exceptional reliability.

 If you already have a shower valve that’s in good condition, but the rail seems to have succumbed to wear and tear and needs replacing, you can select a new shower rail kit, which includes rigid or adjustable rail and a shower head.
 A rigid shower rail means your shower is fixed at a single height.
 It can look more elegant and stylish; however, being able to adjust the height of your shower can more convenient, especially if it’s used by the whole family.